nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 *   **CurrentUser.principal** returns the `NuxeoPrincipal` Java object, allowing for getting more tuned/detailed information (see the Source Code on GitHub or the Java Doc).
 For example: `CurrentUser.principal.isMemberOf("marketing")`, `CurrentUser.principal.isAdministrator()`, `CurrentUser.principal.isAnonymous()`, `CurrentUser.principal.isTransient()`, etc.

 *   **CurrentUser.actingUser**: In a workflow context, all the automation operations executed by the workflow engine are executed using a temporary unrestricted session (if the current user is not an administrator, this is a session with the user "system").
 This variable allows you to fetch the current user.
-This can also be useful when the operation "Users and groups > Login as" has been used in order to retrieve the current username.
+This can also be useful when the operation "Users and groups > Login as" has been used to retrieve the current username.

     {{#> callout type='info' }}
     `currentUser` is an alias for `CurrentUser`.
     {{/callout}}

 ## {{> anchor 'fn-object'}}Functions